geoserver/geoserver/doc/en/user/source/styling/workshop/ysld/polygon.rst

 A thematic map (rather than focusing on representing the shape of the world) uses elements of style to illustrate differences in the data under study.
 This section is a little more advanced and we will take the time to look at the generated SLD file.

-.. only:: instructor

 .. admonition:: Instructor Notes

    This instruction section follows our pattern with LineString.
 Building on the examples and exploring how selectors can be used.

    * For LineString we explored the use of @scale, in this section we are going to look at theming by attribute.

    * We also unpack how cascading occurs, and what the result looks like in the generated XML.

    * care is being taken to introduce the symbology encoding functions as an option for theming ( placing equal importance on their use).

    Checklist:

    * filter vs function for theming
    * Cascading

 #.
 We can use a site like `ColorBrewer <http://www.colorbrewer2.com>`_ to explore the use of color theming for polygon symbology.
 In this approach the fill color of the polygon is determined by the value of the attribute under study.